velodrome-finance/contracts/SPECIFICATION.md

 ### VotingEscrow

 The VotingEscrow contracts allow users to escrow their VELO tokens in an veVELO NFT.
 The (ERC-721 compliant) NFT has a balance which represents the voting weight of the escrowed tokens, which decays linearly over time.
 Tokens can be locked for a maximum of four years. veVELO NFT vote weights can be used to vote for pools, which in turn determines the proportion of weekly emissions that go to each pool.
+VotingEscrow's clock mode is timestamps (see EIP-6372).

 There are three states that veVELO NFTs can be in: `NORMAL`, `LOCKED`, `MANAGED`. `NORMAL` NFTs are the NFTs that users are familiar with. `Managed` NFTs are a new type of NFT (see below).
 When a user deposits a normal NFT into a managed NFT, it becomes a `LOCKED` NFT. `NORMAL` NFTs are not restricted in functionality whereas `LOCKED` NFTs have extremely restricted functionality and `MANAGED` NFTs have limited functionality.